JohnLCaron/egk-ec-mixnet/docs/maths.md

 Preliminary explorations of mixnet implementations to be used with the ElectionGuard Kotlin library.

-We use the the ElectionGuard Kotlin library [7] for all the cryptography primitives.
+We use the ElectionGuard Kotlin library [7] for all the cryptography primitives.
 This library closely follows the ElectionGuard 2.0 specification [1].

 Some of the prototype code in egk-mixlib is a port of code found in the OpenCHVote repository [8], and the appropriate license has been added.
 Please use any of this work in any way consistent with that.